 The NCIC is a computerized index of criminal justice information available to federal, state, and local law enforcement.

 National Criminal Database

 Also referred to as “Multi-jurisdictional search.”
-A database of criminal records collected from a patchwork of state and local records that is NOT all inclusive.
+A database of criminal records collected from a patchwork of state and local records that is NOT all-inclusive.
 These are offered by some background screeners.
+National searches allow a client to look at a broader scope of coverage.
 National searches allow a client to look at a wider scope of coverage.

 National Sex Offender Public Registry

-A non-conviction where the paperwork was never sent to the court by the District Attorney and the case was never filed.
+A non-conviction where the paperwork was never sent to the District Attorney’s court and the case was never filed.
 Therefore, it was never brought to trial.

 No Probable Cause